 Confinement, Internment of Civilians

-For over 40 days, from around April 12 to May 24, “DNR” authorities confined about 200 men in Bezimenne and Kozatske villages in the DNR and confiscated their passports after the men had passed through the filtration process.
+For over 40 days, from around April 12 to May 24, “DNR” authorities confined hundreds of men in Bezimenne and Kozatske villages in the DNR and confiscated their passports after the men had passed through the filtration process.
 Russian forces and Russian-affiliated armed groups had detained the men in Mariupol during an operation in the city’s Mirny district.

 The men could move freely within the respective villages but were confined to the villages and could not leave.
 In both villages, the authorities used schools to house the internees, and in Bezimenne they also used an event hall.
 Why the men were confined or interned is unclear.